-The graduation rates at Nebraska's public high schools have improved for all of the major racial and ethnic groups since 2002-2003, and the state's public high school graduation rate continues to be among the highest in the United States.
+The graduation rates at Nebraska's public high schools have improved for all of the major racial and ethnic groups since 2002-2003, and the state's public high school graduation rate is still among the top ten in the United States.

-The graduation rate for the state's public high schools has steadily increased from 84.7% in 2002-2003 to 89.0% in 2006-2007.
+The graduation rate for the state's public high schools has risen from 84.7% in 2002-2003 to 89.1% in 2008-2009.

 Among minorities, the greatest increase in graduation rates has been for Hispanics.

-However, the graduation rates for Hispanics, black non-Hispanics and Native Americans continue to be 17% to 25% lower than the rates for white non-Hispanics and Asians/Pacific Islanders.
-Furthermore, black non-Hispanics and Hispanics account for disproportionately high percentages of the students who drop out of Nebraska high schools.

-Given these disparities, we need to continue and strengthen efforts to reduce and eliminate them.
+However, the graduation rates for Hispanics, black non-Hispanics and Native Americans continue to be 15% to 25% lower than the rates for white non-Hispanics and Asians/Pacific Islanders.
+Furthermore, black non-Hispanics and Hispanics continue to account for disproportionately high percentages of the students who drop out of Nebraska high schools.
+Consequently, Nebraska needs to continue to strengthen efforts to reduce and eliminate these disparities.